JunctionBoxca/junctionboxca.github.com/_posts/2022-06-22-stacked-commits.md

 tags: git workflow
 ---

 In the ideal we'd be adopting XP practises and [Trunk Based Development](https://trunkbaseddevelopment.com/) however most orgs are doubling down on PR's and Git branch based workflows as standard practise.
 Unfortunately this often means accumulating ever larger, long lived PR's.
 The longer a PR hangs around the more painful merge conflicts can be.
-Cisco apparently did an internal review on PR's and found 250 LoC to be the optimal upper limit for a PR.
+Cisco conducted an [internal study](https://smartbear.com/learn/code-review/best-practices-for-peer-code-review/) on PR's and found 200-400 LoC to be the optimal upper limit for a PR.
 This creates an interesting issue.
 PR's if done well take time to review.
-For 250 LoC it was cited you should expect an engineer to dedicate around 1 hour on average.
-Even with a team ruthlessly prioritising PR's that's a bit of an obstacle to a dev getting into a flow state.
+For the LoC cited you should expect an engineer to dedicate around 60-90 minutes on average.
+Even with a team ruthlessly prioritising PR's can create an obstacle for devs getting into a flow state or on the other extreme providing poor quality reviews.

 ## Trunk Based Development